Fighting flares again in a breakaway region in the Caucasus Mountains

 “I think it encourages Azerbaijan to be bolder and it makes the Russians more ambiguous and less willing to to intervene.
 And, you know, it’s quite possible indeed, that the Russians want to use a crisis to instigate regime change in Armenia,” he said.

-Protesters gathered Tuesday in central Yerevan, the capital of Armenia, blocking streets and demanding that authorities defend Armenians in Nagorno-Karabakh.
+Thousands of protesters gathered Tuesday in central Yerevan, the capital of Armenia, blocking streets and demanding that authorities defend Armenians in Nagorno-Karabakh.
+Some clashed with police, who reportedly used stun grenades.
+Others rallied at the Russian Embassy, demanding action.
+The Russian state news agency Tass reported, citing an unidentified source in the diplomatic mission, that the building was blocked by protesters.

+Pashinyan said “attempts to draw Armenia into the military escalation are unacceptable” and said that Russian peacekeepers should act, along with the U.N.
+Security Council.

-Associated Press writers Jim Heintz in Tallinn, Estonia, and Aida Sultanova in London contributed.
+Associated Press writers Jim Heintz and Dasha Litvinova in Tallinn, Estonia, Aida Sultanova in London and Siranush Sargsyan in Stepanakert, Nagorno-Karabakh, contributed.

 Credit: AP